NiranjanLearning1/NamastheReact/Assignments/Session-1.md

 # Chapter - 1

 1. what is Emmet?
 Read About Emmet?
+   > Emmet is a plug-in for many plopular text editors which greatly improves HTML & CSS Workflow:
+     > we can write css like syntax to generate HTML
 2. Tools Used:
     - Google Chrome
     - VS Code